 Vision Service Plan

 VSP offers two plans with 4 levels of employee and family coverage.
 These plans and monthly rates, paid by the employee, are outlined below.
-The rates have not changed for the 2013-2014 college year.
+The rates have increased for the 2015-2016 college year.

 |Employee||Empl + 1||Empl + Dependents||Full Family|

 Both plans offer coverage with a co-payment for an examination by an optometrist and new lenses/contacts once a year.
 Frames are covered up to $120 every year with Plan C and every two years with Plan B. Co-payments are $10 for an exam and $25 for glasses with standard lenses in Plan B, and $20 for both in Plan C. Contact lenses and certain lenses for glasses are discounted in price but not included in the $25 co-pay.